RealCabot/lidar_map/README.md

 To set your computer’s subnet to work with the hokuyo:
 `cd /etc/network`
-Edit “interfaces”: → may have to do sudo nano interfaces
+Edit “interfaces”: → have to do "sudo nano interfaces" to override admin
 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)
 auto lo